Vardhanpinisetti/Modex-Digital-Hiring-Assessment/README.md

 Step 25: In Query Tool Type the Code

-Code:
--- enable pgcrypto so we can use gen_random_uuid() for UUID defaults CREATE EXTENSION IF NOT EXISTS pgcrypto;
--- slots table: each row = one lab test slot
-CREATE TABLE IF NOT EXISTS slots ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), test_name TEXT NOT NULL, start_time TIMESTAMP WITH TIME ZONE NOT NULL, total_capacity INT NOT NULL CHECK (total_capacity > 0), created_at TIMESTAMP WITH TIME ZONE DEFAULT now()
-);
--- bookings table: each row = one booking attempt CREATE TABLE IF NOT EXISTS bookings ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), slot_id UUID NOT NULL REFERENCES slots(id) ON DELETE CASCADE, patients_count INT NOT NULL CHECK (patients_count > 0), status VARCHAR(20) NOT NULL DEFAULT 'PENDING', -- PENDING | CONFIRMED | FAILED created_at TIMESTAMP WITH TIME ZONE DEFAULT now()
-);

 ---
 <img width="1027" height="782" alt="Click on it , IT Asks you the Password In Which you Created While Installing and Setup, Give Your Password and Press on Ok (3)" src="https://github.com/user-attachments/assets/aa9a8db6-3d60-4e3f-ad96-1a15ba129b69" />